bikingbadger/hiltonmeyer.com/articles/200426-basic-11ty-setup.md

 npm install -D @11ty/eleventy
 ```

-With eleventy installed now some basic setup is required to make everything work with my workflow of how I like to work.
-Firstly I prefer putting all my files in the `src` directory and I have been really taking a liking to tailwind so after that install and setup I can create a basic layout and from there every site starts to diverge into it's own monster.
+With eleventy installed now some basic setup is required to make everything start working together with my workflow.
+Again out of the box 11ty can actually be used as is out of the box and things will work just fine.
+I have just found a few things that I like to work with and ways of using certain addon and tools.

 ## Basic Config

-11ty has a great feature for development - `eleventy --serve`.
-This allows you to develop and see the output at the same time. so first thing to do is add a script to `package.json` to allow some live programming.
+11ty has a great feature for development `eleventy --serve`.
+This allows you to develop and see the output at the same time.
+I add a script to `package.json` to allow some live programming.
 Just keep in mind that any changes to the config require a stop and start so in the beginning this might not be that useful but something I like to get out the way.
 Add the following to `package.json`:

 ```
 ...